Donald Trump Refuses To Give Up Control Of $500 Billion ‘Slush Fund’ After Signing Coronavirus Relief Bill

-Democrats in the House and Senate agreed to support a $2 trillion coronavirus economic relief package only after a revised version of the bill included strict oversight of a $500 million fund for business loans.
-They had previously characterized the pool of cash as a “slush fund” because in an original version of the bill, Donald Trump himself could have exercised total control over that money.
+Democrats in the House and Senate agreed to support a $2 trillion coronavirus economic relief package only after a revised version of the bill included strict oversight of a $500 billion fund for business loans.
+They had previously characterized the pool of cash as a “slush fund” because, in the original version, Donald Trump himself could have exercised total control over that money.

-The revised bill requires that an independent inspector general, who reports directly to Congress, would oversee how the money from the fund his allocated to businesses around the country.
+The revision requires that an independent inspector general — who reports directly to Congress — would oversee how the money from the fund is allocated to businesses around the country.
 But shortly after signing the bill into law on Friday, Trump issued a statement saying that he would simply ignore the inspector general, and retain control of the fund himself, according to a report by USA Today.

-In a signing statement — a rarely used type of document in which a president may express his personal intentions in signing a bill into law — Trump said that he did not “understand” the provision requiring Congressional oversight, and that “my Administration will not treat” the law as requiring the inspector general to submit reports to Congress without first going through him, according to a Politico account.
+In a signing statement — a rarely used type of document in which a president may express his personal intentions in signing a bill into law — Trump said that he did not “understand” the provision requiring Congressional oversight.
+He added that “my Administration will not treat” the law as requiring the inspector general to submit reports to Congress without first going through him, according to a Politico account.

-Democrats had feared that Trump would direct funds to his own businesses, and he has repeatedly declined to say that he would not do so.
-But whether the signing statement indicated Trump’s intention to grant loans to himself was unclear.
+Democrats had feared that Trump would direct funds to his own businesses and he has repeatedly declined to say that he would not do so.
+But whether the signing statement indicated the president’s intention to grant loans to himself was unclear.

 JUST IN: Trump signing statement on coronavirus bill says he’ll override a provision requiring the newly created inspector general to report to Congress any time agencies refuse to give him/her requested info. pic.twitter.com/XhbYKMGaGq